 The floating rosettes send runners out into the water, the ends of which form juvenile plants.
 A large mat of runners and adult plants can develop very quickly, which in turn can result in the unwelcome shading of plants growing below.
 The juvenile plants have a great capacity for distribution in that they are small, and they float, and can be easily and quickly carried along by water currents.

-Frogbit is not a declared weed in Western Australia and can be grown in home gardens.
+Amazon Frogbit is being listed as a declared pest in Western Australia and will be placed on the Western Australian Organism List.
 Care must be taken to ensure the weed is not dumped or translocated into our natural waterways where it quickly spreads.

 Amazon Frogbit was first discovered in the Liege Street Wetland in Cannington in January 2013.
 These potentially serious invasive weeds are sold as aquarium and pond plants and it appears they are being disposed of by residents, either directly into our waterways, or indirectly through the storm water drainage system, which leads to natural wetlands and waterways.

 If you manage or frequent a wetland or waterway keep your eyes out for this pesky intruder.
 Amazon Frogbit is a freshwater aquarium trade plant that can have a devastating impact on our local waterways.
-First discovered in Leige St Wetland in 2013 it has since been found in a total of 4 unique sites, persisting now only in the Balannup and Baileys drain system.
-Regular and thorough treatments currently have it under control, however those unusual heavy February rains may have allowed it to travel further down the system then we may be aware of.
+First discovered in Leige St Wetland in 2013 it has since been found in a number of unique sites, persisting now in the Balannup and Baileys drain system and at Little Rush Lake, Cockburn.
+Regular and thorough treatments currently have it under control, however heavy summer rains may have allowed it to travel further down the system then we may be aware of.
 Amazon Frogbit has the ability to quickly get out of control, choking our waterways and threatening their health.
 You can identified Amazon frogbit by the squishy bladder that allows it to float under the leaf of the plant.
 If you think you’ve spotted it our would like more information contact SERCUL at [email protected] or 08 9458 5664

 Bacopa monnieri is a perennial, creeping herb whose habitat includes wetlands and muddy shores.